-A Notice of Emergency Adoption and Proposed Rule Making will be published in the State Register on July 31, 2019.
+The proposed amendment was adopted by the Board of Regents at its July 2019 meeting as an emergency measure, effective July 16, 2019, in order to timely implement Section 32 of Part YYY of Chapter 59 of the Laws of 2019.
+A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on July 31, 2019.
 A copy of the proposed rule is attached.
+Following the 60-day public comment period, the Department received no comments on the proposed amendment.

 Supporting materials are available upon request from the Secretary to the Board of Regents.